Video Games

 Ellie's face carries scenes the original engine simply couldn't.

-The box also includes Left Behind, the Ellie-focused DLC, plus a permadeath mode and a speedrun mode.
-What it doesn't include is Factions, the original's scrappy multiplayer, cut entirely.
-I put real months into Factions in 2014, and dropping it from a seventy-dollar package built on nostalgia is the one omission here I'd call a mistake rather than a choice.
+What it doesn't include is Factions, the original's scrappy multiplayer, cut out entirely.
+I spent real months in Factions back in 2014, enough that I can still tell you the loadout I settled on, and dropping it from a seventy-dollar package built almost entirely on nostalgia is the one omission here I'd call a mistake rather than a decision.
+The standalone multiplayer project Naughty Dog went off to build instead has since been scaled back, which leaves the thing I wanted nowhere at all.

-The story is still the story, beat for beat the same as 2013 and 2014, still one of the best-told in the medium, with Troy Baker and Ashley Johnson holding up against anything the studio has done since.
-Naughty Dog knows exactly who keeps buying it.
-I'm three purchases deep, apparently, and the doorway got me anyway.
+The story is still the story, beat for beat identical to 2013 and 2014 and still one of the best told in the medium, with Troy Baker and Ashley Johnson holding up against anything the studio has done since.
+What's changed is that I now know every beat coming, so what I watched for this time was the small stuff at the edges of frames, and the performances survive that kind of attention rather better than the pacing does.

 Reader Reviews